szabgab/perlmaven.com/sites/en/pages/checking-the-whois-record-of-many-domains.md

 {% include file="examples/whois_domains.pl" %}

-I am using [Path::Tiny](https://metacpan.org/pod/Path::Tiny), the excellent module of David Golden to read the domains.txt file that is <b>expected to be in the same directory where the script is</b>.
+I am using [Path::Tiny](https://metacpan.org/pod/Path::Tiny), the excellent module of David Golden to read the domains.txt file that is **expected to be in the same directory where the script is**.

 Path::Tiny automatically exports the `path` function, but I like it to be explicit, and I like when I can easily find the definition of all the functions, so I loaded it using `use Path::Tiny qw(path);`.